sumitrj/DiaBeaTiT/README.md

 With variation in sample solution, the intensity of radiation at the other end of photodiode varies.

-70 samples of known glucose concentration are placed in the device and attenuation metric is recorded.
+200 samples of known glucose concentration are placed in the device and attenuation metric is recorded.

-According to Beer's Law, concentration and attanuation vary linearly hence, linear regression analysis is done to map attenuation values to concentration.
+According to Beer's Law, concentration and attanuation vary in polynomial fashion hence, polynomial regression analysis is done to map attenuation values to concentration.

-Cs(A) = mA + b where Cs is concentraion of solution, A is the attenuation metric.
+The obtained array of Cofficients can be given as:
+Pmc = [0.00000000e+00,  1.03820866e-03,  2.85167552e-06, -1.52347882e-09]
+Cs(A) = Polynomial(A,Pmc)

-Range of A: 0 to 1023
+Range of A: 350 to 1023

-<b>Weights after Regression Analysis:</b>
-m = 2.69
-b = - 1821.77
+Accuracy Observed: 92%

 <b><i> <u> Part B: Glucose Level Prediction </i> </u></b>

-Samples of saliva and blood of 100 people were collected and data was analysed.
+Samples of saliva and blood of 52 people were collected and data was analysed.

-Information Entropy Analysis was found to be the perfect tool considering this to be a small sample data.
+Polynomial Regression turned out to be most computationally economics and accurate tool considering this to be a small sample data.

-Accuracy of 97.4% was achieved
+Accuracy of 91% was achieved

-The linear regression alternative of the algorithm had the following model:

-BGL(Cs) = n*(Cs) + d

-where BGL is Blood Glucose Level and Cs is the Glucose Concentration of Solution

-<b>Weights after Regression Analysis:</b>
-m = 27.69
-b = 95.67
+The Coefficient Matrix for this Polynomial was found to be:
+Psa = [ 0.0 , 61.58593563, 14.3749855 ]

+Blood Glucose Concentration (Salivary Glucose Concentration) = Polynomial(Sal,Psa)

 Hence, overall mathematical model is presented as:

+Pmc = [0.00000000e+00,  1.03820866e-03,  2.85167552e-06, -1.52347882e-09]
+Psa = [ 0.0 , 61.58593563, 14.3749855 ]
-<b> BGL(A) = 74.539*(A) - 174173.96439
+BGL(A) = Polynomial(Polynomial(A,Pmc),Psa)

-where A is the attenuation metric
+where A is the attenuation metric or the Microcontroller Value The Overall Accuracy for the device was found to be 82%

 <i> <u><b> Part C: Cloud Interface </i> </u></b>

 Cloud Tool : Firebase

 The attenuation values are sent to firebase and an app interface is used to view the Blood Glucose Level.
+Alternatively, these Mathematical models were also be incorporated in Raspberry Pi so that it is able to display immediate results.